richardlaugesen/ruvpy/README.md

 All dependencies are defined in an included pyproject.toml file ready for use with [Poetry](https://python-poetry.org/) or Setuptools.

-For example, the following commands can be used once Poetry is installed to set the environment up:
+For example, the following commands can be used once Poetry is installed to set the environment up and run the examples:

-    poetry install
+    poetry install --with dev
     poetry shell

-And then to run the unit tests use:
+    jupyter notebook

+The development environment can be set up to run tests and regenerate documentation using the following:

+    poetry install --with dev
+    poetry shell
     pytest

-To run examples use:

-    jupyter notebook

-Regenerate documentation using:

     pdoc --html --output-dir docs ruvpy --force

 ## Attribution